The Illusion of Square Foot Costs

-When we start looking at a job, one of the first questions we'll often get is, “What's the price per square foot?
+When our sales engineers at Zahner start looking at a potential project, one of the first questions we’ll often get is, “What’s the price per square foot?
 How much is this going to cost?”

 As anyone working in architecture can attest, for better or worse, we live in a world dominated by price per square foot.
-While using square foot costs can be a fantastic way to measure construction budget, it is important to understand how the numbers can play tricks on us.
-There's a couple of ways that these types of measurements can create a cost illusion.
+While this can be a fantastic way to measure construction budget, it is important to understand how the numbers can play tricks on us.
+There’s a couple of ways that these types of measurements can create a cost illusion.

-One of the most intriguing examples of misleading measurements is the efficiency of a gallon (or liter) of fuel.
+Before we jump into cost per square foot, let’s look at miles per gallon.
 In 2008, Duke University published a study which illustrated how misleading miles per gallon (MPG) can be.
-A number of tests were given to subjects: each where asked to find the best value when buying a more fuel-efficient car.
-They used a simple quiz to describe this illusion:
+A number of tests were given to subjects.
+Each subject was asked to find the best value when buying a more fuel-efficient car:

-Which of the following actions will save the most fuel?
+Which of the following improvements will save the most fuel?